ni/niveristand-aim-arinc429-custom-device/Docs/Theory of Operations/Theory of Operations.md

 ![AsyncNormal](Screenshots/AsyncNormal.png)

-This is also advantageous when the Rx Execution Unit takes longer than the desired PCL period to execution.
-If the custom device's Execution Unit does not complete before the next PCL iteration, the rate will effectively be decimated, and the next custom device iteration will be skippped.
+This is also advantageous when the Rx Execution Unit takes longer than the desired PCL period to execute.
+If the custom device's Execution Unit does not complete before the next PCL iteration, the rate will effectively be decimated, and the next iteration of this custom device instance will be skipped.

 ![AsyncLate](Screenshots/AsyncLate.png)